Black hole spectroscopy of collapsing and merging neutron stars: Waveform classification and qualitative analysis

 As a representative example of \texttt{Class I}, we selected model C8 (following the naming convention of Appendix~\ref{app:RNSseq}) for a qualitative analysis.
 It has the intrinsic initial parameters $\hat{A}=0.8$, $r_p/r_e=0.7$, a gravitational mass of $1.867M_{\odot}$ and a dimensionless spin of $a=0.525$.

-Above the top panel of Fig.~\ref{fig:C8}, we show the time evolution of energy density at different timeslices.
-We clearly see the oblateness of the star in the xz-plane due to its rotation and axis ratio.
+Above the top panel of Fig.~\ref{fig:C8}, we show the time evolution of energy density at different time slices.
+We clearly see the oblateness of the star in the $xz$-plane due to its rotation and axis ratio.
 At $t-t_\mathrm{AH}=-162.0$ ($t_\mathrm{AH}$ is the time when an AH is found first) the star sheds some mass in the equatorial plane.
-Once the gravitational field gets stronger, a BH forms.
+Once the gravitational field gets stronger, a BH with mass $M_\mathrm{BH}=1.861M_\odot$ and spin $a_\mathrm{BH}=0.519$ forms.
 Shortly afterwards, at $t-t_\mathrm{AH}=8.0$, a small asymmetric sphere of matter remains in close proximity to the final BH.
 We indicate the AH of the BH with a red solid line.
 At $t-t_\mathrm{AH}=58.0$, almost all matter is within the BH.
-In the last two timeslices, we also show the location of the lightring (white line).
+In the last two time slices, we also show the location of the lightring (white line).
 We determine the lightring by solving the geodesic equation, shooting geodesics at different starting positions to find a stable orbit.
 Due to gauge effects, notably the $\Gamma$-driver shift, it grows over time, even though the BH mass stays roughly constant.

 The ringdown signal is shown in the top and middle panels of Fig.~\ref{fig:C8}.
 First, we analyze the waveform of the (2,0)-mode in terms of the Weyl scalar $r\Psi_4$ extracted at $r=200$.
 We count 11 clear peaks in the modulus of $r\Psi_4$ for this mode, until the numerical noise floor is reached.
 Below the (2,0)-mode, we also show the real part of $r\Psi_4$ for the (4,0)-mode, which is fifty times smaller in amplitude than the (2,0)-mode.
 Therefore, the signal is not as smooth as for the (2,0)-mode, since the low-amplitude signal is closer to the noise floor.